jeffcrouse/cat_tv/README.md

 - **CLI-First Design**: Runs without desktop environment for maximum reliability
 - **Web Interface**: Manage channels and schedules from any device on your network
 - **Automatic Scheduling**: Play videos only during specified hours
-- **Screen Control**: Automatically turns display on/off to save power
 - **Video Rotation**: Prevents screen burn-in by rotating between channels
 - **Fallback Videos**: Automatically finds alternative videos if channels fail
 - **Logging**: Comprehensive logging for debugging and monitoring